SarahSexton/NodevemberMS/README.md

     2. **git remote add azure https://YOUR_GIT_URL**
     3. **git push azure master**

-3. No matter which method you chose, Azure will have grabbed the latest version of your web app and started the deployment.
-You can always see the status of deployments and view the log.
-Go ahead and take a look!
+2. No matter which method you chose, Azure will have grabbed the latest version of your web app and started the deployment.
 You'll see that Azure figured out that this is a Node project, detected which Node runtime to use, and installed a virtual enviroment.
-The Node Package manager installed Express and Socket.io from package.json, collected static files, and more!
+The Node Package manager installed Express and Socket.io from package.json, collected static files, etc.

+3. **You will need to enable Web Sockets from the "Configure" tab of the Azure Portal.**

 ## Congrats!
 You've just deployed your app to Azure!